-Professional Capacity:Summarize the All instructional staff participate in job embedded professional learning in professional capacity trends and patterns Professional Learning Communities (PLCs), which includes collaborative observed by the team while completing this lesson planning, problem solving sessions, and some classroom observations. section of the report.
-What are the Teachers will be provided with additional support in meeting and important trends and patterns that will documenting professional learning goals.
-However, there is not a process to support the identification of student, monitor and evaluate the impact of professional learning on staff practices and teacher, and leader needs? student learning beyond follow-up with feedback and the opportunity for reflection. • Continued focus on techniques for classroom instruction within PLCs • Increased opportunities for teacher collaboration (Department and Cross Curricular)
+All instructional staff participate in job embedded professional learning in Professional Learning Communities (PLCs), which includes collaborative lesson planning, problem solving sessions, and some classroom observations.
+Teachers will be provided with additional support in meeting and documenting professional learning goals.
+However, there is not a process to monitor and evaluate the impact of professional learning on staff practices and student learning beyond follow-up with feedback and the opportunity for reflection.

+- Continued focus on techniques for classroom instruction within PLCs - Increased opportunities for teacher collaboration (Department and Cross Curricular)